Skip to main content

 4. Click the Copy icon next to your new key to add the key to your system’s clipboard.
 If you lose this key, simply return and click the Copy icon again.

 After you create the destination connector, add it along with a source connector to a workflow.
 Then run the worklow as a job.
-To learn how, try out the hands-on Workflow Endpoint quickstart, go directly to the quickstart notebook, or watch the two 4-minute video tutorials for the Unstructured Python SDK.You can also create destination connectors with the Unstructured user interface (UI).
+To learn how, try out the the notebook Dropbox-To-Pinecone Connector API Quickstart for Unstructured, or watch the two 4-minute video tutorials for the Unstructured Python SDK.You can also create destination connectors with the Unstructured user interface (UI).
 Learn how.If you need help, email Unstructured Support at support@unstructured.io.You are now ready to start creating a destination connector!
 Keep reading to learn how.

 import os